-In fact, this month alone I signed up for an Amex Platinum and United Airlines card (60,000 points) with more sign-ups planned next month.
+In fact, this month alone I signed up for an Amex Platinum and United Airlines card, with more sign-ups planned next month.
 Points bring lots of benefits like free flights, elite status, free checked bags, and priority boarding.

 Brian Kelly runs The Points Guy, a website dedicated to maximizing reward programs and credit card offers to get as much free travel and elite status as one possibly can.
 He knows the reward booking systems, points programs, and credit cards inside and out.

 Nomadic Matt: How did you become “The Points Guy”?

 Brian Kelly: I started young.
-I’ve been passionate about points since I was 13 years old, when I planned a family trip to the Cayman Islands using my dad’s airline miles.
+I’ve been passionate about points since I was 13 years old when I planned a family trip to the Cayman Islands using my dad’s airline miles.
 By the time I was a sophomore in college, I was a US Airways elite flyer.

 While working for a Wall Street bank after college, I was on the road constantly, earning tons of miles and points as well as elite status with airlines and hotels, and that allowed me to fund a great travel lifestyle in my spare time.
-I would take trips to Europe for the weekend using miles and points (I sat behind Madonna in British Airways first class once — that was memorable!), went on a blowout luxury to the Seychelles with my partner for just a few hundred dollars using points, and hopped all around the country.
+I would take trips to Europe for the weekend using miles and points (I sat behind Madonna in British Airways first class once — that was memorable!), went on a blowout luxury trip to the Seychelles with my partner for just a few hundred dollars using points, and hopped all around the country.

-I started blogging about news in the points world as well as my own areas of expertise, and people started reading it.
+I started blogging about news in the points world, as well as my own areas of expertise, and people started reading it.
 Then a lot of people started reading it, and I decided to start blogging full time.
 That was just under a year ago, and it’s been phenomenal!
 Challenging and exciting and motivating all at the same time.

 Over the years, how many miles have you accumulated?
 How many credit cards did you have to open for that to happen?

 From credit cards, I’ve pulled in millions of points and miles.
 Literally.
 Last year alone, just through credit card sign-up and spending bonuses, I raked in over 600,000 points.
-That took me about 7 cards to do.
+That took me about seven cards to do.

 A lot of people are concerned that credit card “churning and burning” will hurt their credit score.
 What do you say to this?

-I would never advise anyone with less than healthy credit to apply for multiple cards at once as “churners” often do.
+I would never advise anyone with less-than-healthy credit to apply for multiple cards at once, as “churners” often do.
 For one thing, you probably won’t get accepted.
 For another, you should first concentrate on fixing your credit so that you can then take full advantage of the lucrative credit card deals that are out there.

 That said, only 10% of your credit score is based on new credit — when banks perform a credit inquiry when you apply for a new card.
 Otherwise, the most important factors are your payment history and the amount of money you owe, which combined amount to 65% of your credit score.
 So before you even think about applying for new cards, you need to make sure your credit is in order and that you have a decent score.

 If your credit is good, then applying for new cards should not hurt it.
-Your score typically only drops a couple points for opening a new card (out of a total of 850), so the impact is minimal.
+Your score typically only drops a couple of points for opening a new card (out of a total of 850), so the impact is minimal.

 Do you cancel a lot of your cards or just keep them going forever?

-I cancel some of my cards, mostly to avoid hefty annual fees for cards I am not actively using or deriving some sort benefit from.
+I cancel some of my cards, mostly to avoid hefty annual fees for cards I am not actively using or deriving some sort of benefit from.
 However, instead of closing the account completely, I usually try to ask the bank to either waive the annual fee or downgrade to a no-fee card so that the line of credit remains open and keeps my credit score healthy.

 What makes for a good credit card offer?

 The whole point of points is to find value, so if you find a credit card that will offer something of value to you, that makes it a good offer.
-The $450 annual fee on the Amex Platinum card seems onerous to some, but others love the $200 airline rebate you get from it, lounge access and a host of other perks including earning Membership Rewards points, whereas those looking for a lower annual fee might prefer the Amex Premier Rewards Gold card, with just a $175 annual fee where you get 3 points per dollar spent on airfare and 2 points per dollar spent on gas and groceries, but not those higher-level perks.
+The $695 annual fee on the Amex Platinum card seems onerous to some, but others love the $200 airline rebate you get from it, lounge access, and a host of other perks, including earning Membership Rewards points, whereas those looking for a lower annual fee might prefer the Amex Premier Rewards Gold Card, with just a $175 annual fee, where you get three points per dollar spent on airfare and two points per dollar spent on gas and groceries, but not those higher-level perks.

 With so many offers out there from so many different companies, what would be your top three tips for maximizing those offers for free hotels or flights?

 2. Don’t just concentrate on the sign-up bonuses — The best cards out there are the ones that allow for sustainable points earning through your spending habits.
-And, for that matter, make sure you are putting every expense possible on a points earning card so that you are maximizing your earning potential.
+And, for that matter, make sure you are putting every expense possible on a points-earning card so that you are maximizing your earning potential.

 3. Do your homework — See what bonuses the credit cards you’re interested in have historically offered and make sure you get the best one possible.

-Do you earn points any other way besides these sign up bonuses?
+Do you earn points any other way besides these sign-up bonuses?

-For instance, the Chase Sapphire Preferred is a great card because you get double points on travel and dining spending (basically all I do), and those categories are fairly broad so you can earn a ton of points.
-You could then combine those points with the Ultimate Rewards points you earn with the Chase Freedom card’s quarterly spending bonus categories where you earn 5 points per dollar spent on things like groceries, office supplies, gas stations, or specific merchants like Amazon.
+For instance, the Chase Sapphire Preferred is a great card because you get double points on travel and dining spending (basically all I do), and those categories are fairly broad, so you can earn a ton of points.
+You could then combine those points with the Ultimate Rewards points you earn with the Chase Freedom card’s quarterly spending bonus categories, where you earn five points per dollar spent on things like groceries, office supplies, gas stations, or specific merchants like Amazon.

 How many miles a year do you fly?
 Is it all on points?

 Explain for a minute why you think these credit card offers are so good?
-Is it just the points you get or do you get additional benefits like elite status?
+Is it just the points you get, or do you get additional benefits like elite status?

-If you are going to be flying a particular airline a lot, maybe the co-branded card is what you should look at, such as Delta’s SkyMiles Amex, which gets you elite-status perks like free checked bags for up to 9 people on your reservation (a huge value), discounted SkyClub passes and 20% off in-flight food and entertainment as well as other positives such as 2 miles per dollar spent on Delta; or the newly introduced United Club Card, which confers not only membership into the United Club at airports, but also perks like 2 free checked bags for the cardholder and a companion, priority access and elite status with both Hyatt and Avis.
+If you are going to be flying a particular airline a lot, maybe the co-branded card is what you should look at, such as Delta’s SkyMiles Amex, which gets you elite-status perks like free checked bags for up to nine people on your reservation (a huge value), discounted SkyClub passes, and 20% off in-flight food and entertainment, as well as other positives such as two miles per dollar spent on Delta; or the newly introduced United Club Card, which confers not only membership into the United Club at airports but also perks like two free checked bags for the cardholder and a companion, priority access, and elite status with both Hyatt and Avis.
 That’s a lot of value.

 What is your favorite travel credit card?